cbcrg/tcoffee/docs/tcoffee_manual.rst

 Will remove all the columns containing 40% or more gaps.

-Evaluating an Alignment Using Structural Information: APDB and iRMSD
+Evaluating an alignment using structural information: APDB and iRMSD
 ====================================================================
 What is the iRMSD?
 ------------------